 At CT, features of simple silicosis include:

-- hilar and mediastinal lymphadenopathy: may precede the appearance of parenchymal nodular lesions
+- hilar and mediastinal lymphadenopathy, which may precede the appearance of parenchymal nodular lesions

 - common and typically occurs at the periphery of the node

 Classic complicated silicosis

 On a chest radiograph, complicated silicosis is usually indicated by large symmetric bilateral opacities that are: